Surprisingly Fun Things to Do in Chattanooga

 In the meantime, you can plan a tour of Chattanooga Whiskey's Experimental Distillery.
 Focusing only on experimental small batches, this craft whiskey is unique in the city.
 Plus, when a distillery's motto is "making up for 100 years of prohibition," you simply have to support it.

 Another great distillery that Hamon points out is Gate 11 Distillery.
-Set in gate 11 of Chattanooga's old train station (which we'll come back to), the family-owned business is set within an actual vintage train car.
+The family-owned business is set within an actual vintage train car.
 Tours are as interesting as they sound.

 Yes, whiskey's important, but so is food.
 Especially when you're in Tennessee.

-Hammon's absolute must-try place is Uncle Larry's Restaurant, where Uncle Larry himself hand fries every single order.
+Hammon's absolute must-try place is Uncle Larry's Restaurant, where Uncle Larry himself hand fries every single order of fresh fish.

 Other favorite places of hers are Slick's Burgers, which she describes as family-friendly, and Lupi's Pizza Pies.
-The latter isn't your average pizza place.
-Rather, it sources all its vegetables from its own farm — it really doesn't get fresher than that.
+The latter isn't your average pizza place, sourcing all its vegetables from its own farm — it really doesn't get fresher than that!
 For a nice night out, Bridgeman's Chophouse serves perfect steaks.

 Dessert is always a success at Clumpies Ice Cream Co. or at the Hot Chocolatier, where you can indulge in high-quality handmade chocolate.